St. Michael's College National School: History

 St. Michael's College National School is a national school in Batticaloa, Sri Lanka.
 In 1868, Fr.
-Francis Xavier Philip was sent to Batticaloa by the Bishop of Jaffna, Christophe Ernest Bonjean (OMI), to establish an English boy's school.
+Francis Xavier Philip was sent to Batticaloa by the Bishop of Jaffna, Christophe Ernest Bonjean (OMI), to establish an English boys' school.
 Philip established three schools in Batticaloa, St. Mary's English school, St. Mary's vernacular school and St. Cecilia's girls school.
 In 1873 St. Mary’s English school (which later became St. Michael's College) was constructed on land donated by Paschal Mudaliyar.
 The first principal was Joseph Abraham, with three teachers and 57 pupils.

-In 1895, the French Jesuits took over, and the first Bishop of Trincomalee, Charles Lavigne, tasked the Jesuit priests to establish a boy’s school, with the assistance of Governor Henry McCallum.
+In 1895, the French Jesuits took over, and the first Bishop of Trincomalee, Charles Lavigne, tasked the Jesuit priests to establish a boys' school, with the assistance of Governor Henry McCallum.
 On 16 July 1912, the cornerstone for the school was laid by Governor McCallum.
 On 3 May 1915 the school, St. Michael's College, was opened by the Director of Education, with the first principal, Fr.
 Ferdinand Bonnel, who remained in charge of the college for forty years.
 The school buildings were designed by architect, J. W. C. Ward.